-All of our samurai armor, parts, clothing and accessories are full sized, wearable, Gendai historically accurate and combat ready.
-We offer most reproduction Samurai armor suits in FOUR DIFFERENT CLASSES:
+All of our Gendai Samurai Armor, yoroi parts, clothing and accessories are full sized, wearable, historically accurate and combat ready.
+We always try to show detailed pictures and describe our products in terms which are most generally accepted by the academic community.
+We offer most reproduction Samurai Armor suits in FOUR DIFFERENT CLASSES:

 Kachi (Foot Soldier Class)

 Crafting Time: 15 to 20 Days

 Materials Used: Bowl-style kabuto, steel construction, hemp, brocade, cotton, nylon, minimal fittings, faux leather and faux hair. (materials may differ depending on model)

 Our "Kachi Class" armor was known as “munition quality armor” and is our basic entry-level model.
 This style was typically loaned by the Daimyo to low ranking samurai or ashigaru while on a military campaign.
 Iron Mountain Armory offers it in response to many of our clients who want to own a suit of Samurai armor but at a more economical price.
 This class is crafted using more simplistic, modern materials, techniques and tools.
 The Kachi suit come standard with basic shoulder support, non-removable nose, faux fur mustache, faux leather, nylon lacing, hemp material, simulated chain mail, basic rivets.
 Depending on the model certain features can be added at an extra fee, such as padded shoulders, brass fittings, riveting and art silk.